 He married Anjana Rawail in Calcutta around 1945.
 She is credited with penning the story of Laila Majnu, Mehboob Ki Mehndi, Parivar (1968), and Sunghursh.
 She also designed the costumes for many of his films such as Laila Majnu, Sunghursh, and Mehboob Ki Mehndi.

-They have two children – well-known filmmaker Rahul Rawail and writer-costume designer Ruhi Rawail.
+They have three children – well-known filmmaker Rahul Rawail, writer-costume designer Ruhi Rawail and Roshni Rawail.

 H S Rawail passed away on 17 September, 2004.
 He was 83.